Skip to content

 You will also choose two of the following 40-credit optional modules, each taught by widely-published experts currently working in the relevant fields:*

-Full time students complete the course in one calendar year.
+Full-time students complete the course in one calendar year.
 Part-time students complete the Writing: Research Methods, Theory and Practice module and their first option in Year One, and the dissertation and their second option in Year Two.
-(Modules run subject to demand, but it's very unusual for them not to run.)
+(Modules run subject to demand, but it is highly unusual for any of them not to run.)

 Further information on what you'll study